-Psychedelic treatments now run the gamut—and when it comes to mental health and wellness, a growing number of people are ready to give them a try, especially for depression and anxiety.
+Psychedelic treatment options now run the gamut — and when it comes to mental health and wellness, a growing number of people are ready to give them a try, especially for depression and anxiety.

-“We are witnessing a silent crisis impacting people across the globe exacerbated by an ongoing pandemic, and the results of this survey should compel more medical professionals and lawmakers to support in-depth studies on the therapeutic benefits of psychedelic medicine,” Matt Stang, co-founder and CEO of Delic, who commissioned the survey, said in a statement in January.
-Delic operates the largest chain of ketamine clinics in the U.S.
+“We are witnessing a silent crisis impacting people across the globe exacerbated by an ongoing pandemic, and the results of this survey should compel more medical professionals and lawmakers to support in-depth studies on the therapeutic benefits of psychedelic medicine,” Matt Stang, co-founder and CEO of Delic, who commissioned the survey, said in a statement last year.
+Delic operates the largest chain of ketamine clinics in the U.S. Ketamine is legal for therapeutic use but other substances, including psilocybin, LSD, iboga, and MDMA, are not.

 “This promising family of new medicines has the potential to be more effective than traditional medicines with minimal side effects, giving people their best selves back,” said Stang.
 “Our country’s mental health crisis not only impacts public health, but also the economy–each year, untreated mental illness costs the U.S. up to $300 billion in lost productivity.”